american citizen greatness

 This isn’t theory—it’s already underway.

-Creating new official industry classifications—like NAICS 561399 and NAICS 611319—requires a structured process led by the U.S. Census Bureau, the Office of Management and Budget (OMB), and the Economic Classification Policy Committee (ECPC).
-Each step demands transparency, evidence, and public participation to ensure accuracy and accountability.
+Creating new official industry classifications—for NAICS 561399, NAICS 611319, and NAICS 518219 - requires a structured process led by the U.S. Census Bureau, the Office of Management and Budget (OMB), and the Economic Classification Policy Committee (ECPC).

 Executive Summary

-This plan proposes two new NAICS codes:
+This plan proposes three new NAICS codes:

 • NAICS 561399 – Foreign Labor Placement and Management Services